📖 Full documentation: https://barttc.github.io/django-eventlog/

 While looking similar, it's not intended to be a replacement for your regular Python

-facility, rather an addition to it.
+logging facility, rather an addition to it.

 django-eventlog stores it's data in a regular database model, so each log entry will trigger a SQL Insert.
 Therefore you should be careful using it in high performance and/or high volume environments.